polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/index.md

 2. Use a template project to start running Substrate right away.
 3. Modify this template project to add our own custom logic.
 4. Use a pre-built front-end to interact with your brand new blockchain.
-5. Review our initial implementation and iterate on it to start putting you in the mindset of a real Substrate blockchain developer.

 Sound reasonable?
 Good, then let's begin!